Saints Row 2 (mobile)

 Saints Row 2 is a mobile tie-in action game developed by Swedish studio G5 Entertainment and published by THQ Wireless to accompany the Saints Row 2 console game.
 It was released in October 2008.
-The game follows the story of the series where the player returns from jail and fights to protect and expand his gang's territory.
-The player can steal, carjack, mug, shoot, stab, and kill computer players.
+The game follows the story of the series, where the player returns from jail and fights to protect and expand their gang's territory.
+The player can steal, carjack, mug, shoot, stab, and kill non-player characters.
 There are special minigames for robbing, stealing, and carjacking.
-Completing missions earns money to be spent towards replenished supplies and player upgrades.
+Completing missions earns money to be spent towards replenishing supplies and player upgrades.
 Reviewers contended that the game was too large for the small screen, which exacerbated difficult driving controls.